 - Turn main drain valve ON and turn on power.

 Your filter (left) is the large tank it can either contain sand, a cartridge ( a removable item with pleats up and down the outside usually a black or blue top and bottom with a hole in the center.), or a DE powder (those can contain grids, fingers or a cartridge).
 It is used to filter that water in your pool to help it stay clean and clear.

 Your pump (right) is the small item next to the large filter.
 It has a round body with either a clear circular front or a square front the pump is used to push water into the filter and then back into the pool.
 On the pump there is a motor attached and a basket in the inside of the clear portion on the pump.

-To maintain your equipment and get the most life out of your liner, pump, filter, heaters and other equipment.
-You must keep your pool water chemically balanced making sure you are testing it weekly and getting a professional testing it monthly.
+To maintain your equipment and get the most life out of your liner, pump, filter, heaters, and other equipment.
+You must keep your pool water chemically balanced, making sure you are testing it weekly and getting a professional test done monthly.

 When the skimmer basket and pump basket is dirty, it restricts water flow.
 When water flow is restricted in the skimmer basket and pump basket the pool cannot circulate properly.
 If water ends up being restricted the pump can overheat.
 Make sure to clean the skimmer basket daily and look for cracks.